vbossica/cyrano/docs/recipes.md

-# Usage
+# Recipes

-To use Cyrano to improve your resume:
+## Find the best experiences

+To find your best experiences that match a job requirements:

 1. Create a file that lists, in a Markdown format, the experiences you want to filter
 1. Create a file containing the job requirements